-When making a reservation, you need to declare your intent to carry a firearm and/or ammunition on a given UIA flight.
+When making a reservation, you need to tell us about your intent to carry a firearm and/or ammunition on a given UIA flight.

 Carriage of weapon on flights to/from USA must be reserved not later than 48 hours prior to scheduled flight departure.